kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. objectReference to the associated OBC.
 1. reclaim policy from the Storge Class referenced in the OBC.
 1. phase is the current state of the ObjectBucket:
-    - _pending_: the operator is processing the request
+    - _Pending_: the operator is processing the request
-    - _bound_: the operator finished processing the request and linked the OBC and OB
+    - _Bound_: the operator finished processing the request and linked the OBC and OB
-    - _released_: the OBC has been deleted, leaving the OB unclaimed.
+    - _Released_: the OBC has been deleted, leaving the OB unclaimed.
-    - _failed_: not currently set.
+    - _Failed_: not currently set.

 ### StorageClass (sample for an S3 provider)
 ```yaml